 All alumni and friends can have an immediate impact on MIT Sloan through a gift to the MIT Sloan Annual Fund.

 A manager of an innovation team in a Fortune 500 retail company who is transforming sustainable practices.
 A private equity leader creating new investment strategies.
 A data analytics expert who developed a new healthcare algorithm that improves people’s lives.
 A social entrepreneur who delivers online courses in the developing world.
-These are some of the countless stories of MIT Sloan’s students – the next generation of innovative leaders determined to make a positive impact on society.
-MIT Sloan students believe that MIT and its school of management are the best places to learn the skills to turn their ideas into action.
+These are some of the countless stories of MIT Sloan’s students—the next generation of innovative leaders determined to make a positive impact on society.
+MIT Sloan students believe that MIT and its school of management are the best place to learn the skills they need to turn their ideas into action.

-Fellowship support is a competitive differentiator–one that helps MIT Sloan attract those students who are inspired by the School’s mission and vision and those who come to us with outstanding academic records, achievements, and professional potential.
-These students will be transformed by their MIT Sloan experience–the next generation of businesses will be born, lifelong professional and personal connections formed, and opportunities for exploration and experience pursued.
+Fellowship support is a competitive differentiator—one that helps MIT Sloan attract those students who are inspired by the School’s mission and vision and come to us with outstanding academic records, achievements, and professional potential.
+These students will be transformed by their MIT Sloan experience.
+The next generation of businesses will be born, lifelong professional and personal connections formed, and opportunities for exploration and experience pursued.

 PhD students are the creative engines at MIT, the foundation of the Institute’s productivity, central to the Institute and School’s missions, and critical to recruiting and retaining top faculty.
 Further, the Institute’s PhD candidates are essential to the present educational culture at MIT and to the future of research and industry.
 These PhD students will one day be the researchers and faculty members who teach at MIT and around the world.
 They will address questions yet to be conceived and will devise solutions to the broad array of challenges that will shape the future global economy.